Cookie preferences

 What are Kuala Lumpur's top cultural and religious sites?

-• Batu Caves : Malaysia's most-visited Hindu temple complex, set inside a limestone hill 13 km north of central KL.
+• Batu Caves : Malaysia's most-visited Hindu temple complex, set inside a limestone hill about 13 km north of central KL.
 The 272-step rainbow staircase leads to the Cathedral Cave.
-Reach it by KTM Komuter from KL Sentral in about 35 minutes for RM 2.60 each way — or drive in 20–30 minutes via the MRR2 and arrive before the first train.
+Reach it by KTM Komuter from KL Sentral in about 35 minutes for around RM 2.60 each way — or drive in about 20–30 minutes via the MRR2 and arrive before the first train.
 Before 9 AM on weekdays means better light inside the cave, fewer visitors, and easier roadside parking.
 Weekends fill up by mid-morning.

-• Thean Hou Temple : One of KL's most photographed landmarks, this six-tier Chinese pagoda sits on a hilltop in Seputeh, 5 km south of KLCC.
+• Thean Hou Temple : One of KL's most photographed landmarks, this six-tier Chinese pagoda sits on a hilltop in Seputeh, about 5 km south of KLCC.
 There is no direct rail access — you need a Grab or a car.
 Entry is free, and the city views from the upper terrace are worth the journey.
 Morning visits avoid the heat and tour groups.
 The forecourt is lit up beautifully for Chinese New Year but gets extremely busy — an early start matters.

 • Islamic Arts Museum Malaysia : The largest Islamic arts museum in Southeast Asia, in the Lake Gardens area near Masjid Negara.
 Twelve galleries cover architecture, Quranic manuscripts, jewellery, and decorative arts from across the Islamic world.
-Entry is RM 20 for adults.
-A 15-minute walk from KL Sentral or a short Grab.
+Entry is around RM 20 for adults.
+About a 15-minute walk from KL Sentral or a short Grab.
 The air-conditioned galleries make this an excellent midday destination when outdoor sightseeing becomes too warm — a recurring situation in KL.

 • Sri Mahamariamman Temple, Chinatown : KL's oldest Hindu temple, originally built in 1873, sits on Jalan Tun HS Lee in Chinatown.
 The intricate South Indian gopuram entrance tower is among the most photographed facades in the city.
 Entry is free.
 Walk here from Pasar Seni LRT station and combine it with Petaling Street market and the Central Market, both within 200 metres.
 Early-morning light makes the gopuram significantly more photogenic than midday heat-haze.